16 Mar 22 | 15:49:43

 As archetypes are based on real human personalities, they add depth and complexity to brands beyond just looking good.
 Brands can become like their own person, with traits and characteristics that customers can relate to.

-The importance of consistency in branding cannot be overstated as you want your customers to be able to recognise you when they come across you, wherever that may be.
 Aligning your brand tightly to a single archetype allows your brand personality to feel familiar to your customers.
 It allows you to communicate with the consistency and humanity of a real person.

-There is so much choice out there for customers now and it is so easy to compare companies, so how do you stand out?
-Branding is all about creating something tangible, that an audience can connect with and feel a loyalty towards.
-The merit of your device isn’t enough on its own, instead, customers want to buy from a brand that they respect.
+Medical Branding is all about creating something tangible, that an audience can connect with and feel loyalty towards.
+The merit of your device isn’t enough on its own; instead, customers want to buy from a brand that they respect.

 Building connection through branding is all about being relatable.
 When a person sees humanistic traits in a brand, they can relate to it and connect to it.
-That is why archetypes are so important, because they give you something to model your brand on.
+That is why archetypes are so important because they give you something to model your brand on.

-Using archetypes to develop your brand personality can only make this stronger, allowing companies to appeal to what their customers want rather than just what they need.
 For example, customers looking to buy trocars have lots of choices, but they are probably more likely to choose to buy from a brand they aligned with personally.

-Lots of Medical Device brands fall under this category due to their ambition to drive forward innovation.
+Lots of medical device brands fall under this category due to their ambition to drive forward innovation.
 Due to their archetype, the marketing materials for these brands tend to be very creative, almost like pieces of art themselves.

 Traits: Expressive, imaginative, innovative, but also melodramatic and perfectionist.

-The ruler is a dominant personality that seeks power above all else.
-Rulers are confident, polished and responsible, but they can also be controlling, entitled and cold.
-At their best they seek to provide for others in need and to be a leader, but they can also seem power-hungry.
-Think of people like Winston Churchill, Hilary Clinton and Jay-Z, these people all fit under the rule archetype.
+At their best, they seek to provide for others in need and to be a leader, but they can also seem power-hungry.
+Think of people like Winston Churchill, Hilary Clinton and Jay-Z; these people all fit under the ruler archetype.

 Desires: Control and power.